 The GFF Partnership Response

 The GFF partnership supports the development of a single government-led implementation plan, based on the investment case as a strategy to streamline partner efforts in reproductive maternal newborn and adolescent health and nutrition.
 The GFF focuses on increasing access and improving the quality of a high-impact package of reproductive, maternal, newborn, child and adolescent health and nutrition (RMNCAH-N) services through performance-based financing and free services for pregnant and breastfeeding women, children under five, and victims of gender-based violence; reduce fragmentation by integrating humanitarian and development financing and strengthen health information systems by aligning the investment case results framework with ongoing health information system reforms.
-The GFF is also co-financing a US$10 million grant for the World Bank Health System Support and Strengthening Project in CAR.
+The GFF is also co-financing the World Bank Health System Support and Strengthening Project (SENI-Plus) in CAR.